Concordium/concordium.github.io/source/smart-contracts/guides/initialize-contract.rst

    :ref:`Read more about why and how to use smart contract schemas <contract-schema>`.

-   :ref:`Parameters can also passed in binary format <init-passing-parameter-bin>`.
+   :ref:`Parameters can be also passed in binary format <init-passing-parameter-bin>`.

 To initialize an instance of the contract ``my_parameter_contract`` from the module with reference